HumanCellAtlas/dcp-community/rfcs/text/0000-rfc-process.md

 #### Shepherd:
 - Monitor the community review and ensure that issues are addressed by the **Author(s)** in a reasonable time period.

 - When all issues are addressed and any required Science reviews are complete, summarize the review discussion for the **Approvers** in a top-level summary comment in the RFC pull request.
-Replace "rfc-proposed" with "rfc-final-review".
+Replace "rfc-community-review" with "rfc-oversight-review".

 - For software RFCs, share a link to the RFC pull request for approval on the HumanCellAtlas **#tech-architecture** slack channel.
 Add the RFC as an agenda item to the next *DCP Architecture* meeting.